ECrownofFire/ecf/README.md

 * `email_relay`: The host to use as a relay
 * `email_host`: The host to EHLO as when sending email
 * `forum_name`: The name of your forum
+* `http`: `false` or a port number.
+* `https`: `false` or `{Port, CertFile, KeyFile}`.

+So when setting up ECF behind an HTTPS-serving reverse proxy, you'll want to set `http` to the local port (such as 8080, the default), and `https` to `false`.

+If you want ECF to server HTTPS traffic directly, set `http` to `false` and then `https` to the required things.
+Note that they must be strings and not binaries.
+The PEM file pointed at `CertFile` may also contain the private key.
+If that's the case, then `KeyFile` should be `false`.

+Please note that ECF does *not* support using HTTP unless behind a reverse proxy that serves HTTPS.
+This will not change.

+Also note that ECF does not currently support using a HTTPS-serving proxy that in turn connects to ECF using HTTPS.
+It should be supported in the future though.